zoometh/neonet/README.md

 NeoNet is a framework for working on the Late Mesolithic/Early Neolithic transition.
 It is composed of the [NeoNet interactive app](https://github.com/zoometh/neonet#neonet-app--mapping-the-late-mesolithicearly-neolithic-transition-) and the [R package NeoNet](https://github.com/zoometh/neonet#neonet-package)

----

-Further explanations can be found in the [web document](https://zoometh.github.io/neonet/).
-If you want to contribute to the development version of the app, or the dataset, check the [contribution rules](https://github.com/zoometh/neonet/blob/master/github/CONTRIBUTING.md) and the [relevant license](https://github.com/zoometh/neonet/blob/master/LICENSE)

 ## NeoNet app <br> <sub><sup>mapping the Late Mesolithic/Early Neolithic transition </sup></sub><img src="doc/img/neonet.png" width='150px' align="right"/>
 > <sub>[Thomas Huet](mailto:thomas.huet@arch.ox.ac.uk), [Niccolò Mazzucco](mailto:niccolo.mazzucco@unipi.it), [Miriam Cubas Morera](mailto:mcubas.morera@gmail.com), [Juan Gibaja](mailto:jfgibaja@gmail.com), [F. Xavier Oms](mailto:oms@ub.edu), [António Faustino Carvalho](mailto:a.faustino.carvalho@gmail.com), [Ana Catarina Basilio](mailto:catarinasbasilio@gmail.com), [Elías López-Romero](elias.lopez-romero@iam.csic.es)</sub>

 NeoNet app is an R Shiny application for mapping radiocarbon (C14) dates from the Late Mesolithic/Early Neolithic transition in the North-Central Mediterranean and European South Atlantic river basin (<a href="https://github.com/zoometh/neonet/blob/main/doc/data/wsh_med.geojson" target="_blank">loc</a>).
 The application offers a mobile geographic window for date selection by location, various filters on chronology and date quality, a calibration window, and other tools to create a user-friendly interface supported by a curated dataset of radiocarbon dates and archaeological contexts.
 NeoNet app is hosted on the server of the University of Pisa.
-This NeoNet app uses this radiocarbon dataset: <a href="https://doi.org/10.13131/archelogicadata-yb11-yb66" target="_blank">https://doi.org/10.13131/archelogicadata-yb11-yb66</a> published as a data paper in the [Journal of Open Archaeology Data](https://openarchaeologydata.metajnl.com/articles/10.5334/joad.87).
+This NeoNet app uses this radiocarbon dataset: <a href="https://doi.org/10.13131/archelogicadata-yb11-yb66" target="_blank">https://doi.org/10.13131/archelogicadata-yb11-yb66</a> published as a data paper in the [Journal of Open Archaeology Data](https://openarchaeologydata.metajnl.com/articles/10.5334/joad.87) and describe in this [web document](https://zoometh.github.io/neonet/).

 <p align="center">
 <a href="http://shinyserver.cfs.unipi.it:3838/C14/" target="_blank"><b>NeoNet app</b></a>